A pioneering experiment combining single-antenna and aperture-synthesis data to measure Faraday rotation with GMIMS and the CGPS: Discussion

-The inclusion of the single-antenna polarization data reveals the positive RM values inside the SNR and in the northeast region.
-The small-scale structures that appear as negative RMs in the aperture-synthesis-alone data, become slight fluctuations on the overall positive RM of the SNR, as illustrated in the example LOS shown in Figure~\ref{fig:linear_fits}b.
+IC~443 being a relatively bright object compared to the surrounding diffuse emission may make it subject to residual polarization leakage.
+However, the angular size of the SNR in total intensity ($\sim1.5$\arcdeg$\times2$\arcdeg) makes it resolved by the 40$^{\prime}$ beam of GMIMS-HBN.
+We observe $\sim5\%$ polarization in IC~443, which is significant compared to the residual instrumental polarization of $0.3\%$ for beam-filling structures estimated in \cite{Wolleben_2021}.
+We therefore conclude that we can trust the polarized emission we observe on the SNR itself, not only in the surrounding region.
+The inclusion of the single-antenna polarization data reveals the positive RM values inside the SNR and in the northeastern region.
+The small-scale structures that appear as negative RMs in the aperture-synthesis-alone data become slight fluctuations on the overall positive RM of the SNR, as illustrated in the example LOS shown in Figure~\ref{fig:linear_fits}b.
 As for the case of Sh2-216, the full-band GMIMS-HBN traces an overall shallower slope of polarization angle versus $\lambda^2$, but with hints of Faraday complexity (bottom panel, Figure~\ref{fig:linear_fits}b).

-\subsubsection{$\ell=173\arcdeg$ H II complex}
+\subsubsection{$\ell=173\arcdeg$ H II Complex}